-To mark International Women’s Day 2019 we salute all those who are contributing to the exponential development and growth of women and girls sport.
+To mark International Women’s Day 2021 we celebrate all those who are contributing to the exponential development and growth of women and girls’ sport.

 KUDOS in Women’s Sport

-We’re proud that a significant amount of the kit that we supply goes to women.
-Netball, hockey, archery, football, cricket, athletics and running, gymnastics and tennis are just some of the sports that sees clubs around the UK – and overseas – partnering with KUDOS and women playing sport on a regular basis.
+It is a constant source of genuine pride for everyone at KUDOS that a significant amount of the kit that we supply – around half – goes to women.
+Netball, hockey, archery, football, cricket, athletics and running, gymnastics and tennis are just some of the sports that see clubs around the UK – and overseas – partnering with us and women playing sport on a regular basis.

 Despite the undeniable progress made in the long and bumpy road to equality in sport, there are still obstacles and, crucially, prejudices to overcome.
 In seeking to overcome those clichés and stereotypes that certain sports are “a man’s game” or “not for girls”, KUDOS takes great pleasure in shining a light on the women who are directly challenging those frankly rubbish preconceptions by participating in and loving sport.